SergKV/karate-api-bosta-tracking/README.md

 Replace `C:` with the appropriate disk letter where the project is located.\
 Check the report path from the console output as it will print the exact path to the report.

-Open the `karate-summary.html` file in your browser to review the test results.
+Open the `karate-summary.html` file in browser of a choice to review the test results.

 ---